Image

 Substance Use Disorder Education & Technical Assistance

-MAHEC is providing education and technical assistance to support healthcare organizations, residency and advance practice programs, and practicing providers with the tools they need to treat pain safely and the skills to screen and treat substance use disorders (SUDs) in a patient-centered, equitable, trauma-informed, and inclusive way.
+MAHEC is providing education and technical assistance to support healthcare organizations, residency and advance practice programs, and practicing providers with the tools they need to treat pain safely and the skills to screen and treat substance use disorders (SUDs) in a patient-centered and trauma-informed way.

 Most of the following trainings include continuing education credits and many were designed to satisfy, partially or in full, the North Carolina Medical Board’s CME requirement for controlled substance prescribers.
 These programs are led by a team of expert providers trained to provide pain and opioid use disorder (OUD) care to patients and to deliver high quality education to the healthcare workforce.
 Program costs vary based on available funding from grants.